KripKrop72724/Pagasys/README.md

   monthly attendance grids via the API or admin interface.
 See [docs/attendance_reports.md](docs/attendance_reports.md) for usage and query parameters.

+### Company scoping

+Company-aware helpers (`Employee.assignment_company`, `scope_queryset`,
+`employee_company_q`) and permissions (`IsCompanyMember`, `CompanyScopedQuerysetMixin`) resolve an employee's company by following the department → branch → company chain or, when assigned, a project.
+Trade licences still validate branch assignments but they no longer change which records a user can see.
+When a user lacks both department and project placements, the helpers return `None` and log a warning so administrators can correct the data without exposing cross-company information.

 ### Attendance calendar API